ruvnet/ARCADIA/README.md

 Imagine the PARIS framework as a sophisticated AI gardener that constantly nurtures and tends to the plants (AI models and applications) within the city built using the VIVIAN framework.
 This AI gardener learns from its surroundings, adapts to changing conditions, and employs regenerative techniques to ensure that the city's plants grow, evolve, and thrive over time.

-Together, the VIVIAN and PARIS frameworks create a powerful and adaptive foundation for the Advanced Adaptive Procedural Gaming System, allowing for the seamless integration of AI-driven technologies, procedural generation, and regenerative feedback loops, ultimately redefining the future of gaming.
+Together, the VIVIAN and PARIS frameworks create a powerful and adaptive foundation for the Advanced and Responsive Computational Architecture for Dynamic Interactive Ai , allowing for the seamless integration of AI-driven technologies, procedural generation, and regenerative feedback loops, ultimately redefining the future of gaming.

 # aiTOML Specification
 The game engine utilizes the aiTOML Workflow Specification (aiTWS), a flexible and extensible specification for defining arbitrary workflows in a TOML file.
 It provides a standardized way to create multiple autonomous AI-based infrastructure and applications using a variety of programming languages and infrastructures while ensuring secure communications, templates, repositories, access privileges, secure key management, AI governance/laws, logging, error handling, dependencies, and auditing.